Ceiling Fan Going Too Fast? Slow It Down In 5 Steps

 A faulty remote control can cause the blades to malfunction

-Solution: If your ceiling fan has manual control, try setting it to the lowest settings that way, and see if the issue is resolved.
-Provided that the operating speed is corrected by doing this, you’ll know for sure that the remote was to blame.
+Solution: Try setting your fan to the lowest settings manually and see if the issue is resolved.
+Provided that the operating speed is corrected by adjusting the settings without using the remote, you’ll know for sure that the remote was to blame.

-You can easily get a replacement by calling your manufacturer.
-They should be able to get you a new one for free if you’re still under coverage.
+You can easily get a remote controller replacement by calling your manufacturer.
+Your manufacturer should be able to get you a new remote for free if you’re still under coverage.

 #4 Install Larger Fan Blades

-Buying the right sized fan blades for your unit, is essential to guarantee its optimal operation.
+Buying the right-sized fan blades for your appliance is essential to guarantee its optimal operation.

-If your fan blades are too large for your motor, you’ll probably experience overheating, and a lot of other issues, whereas if they’re too short, you could be stuck with a ceiling fan that is going too fast.
+If your fan blades are too large for your motor, you’ll probably experience overheating and many other issues, whereas if they’re too short, you could be stuck with a ceiling fan that is going too fast.

-While you’re a manufacturer should have already installed the right sized blades for your specific model, there’s always room for human error.
+While your manufacturer should have installed the right-sized blades for your specific model, there’s always room for human error.

 Solution: Read your user manual if you still have it.
 More often than not, you should be able to find the recommended blade dimensions in there.

-In case your appliance has, in fact, the wrong sized blades installed, replacing them is not very difficult, but if you ever feel doubtful or unsafe, do not hesitate to call a technician for help.
+In case your fan has, in fact, the wrong-sized blades installed, replacing them is not very difficult, but if you ever feel doubtful or unsafe, do not hesitate to call a technician for help.

 #5 Use Heavier Fan Blades